-The favors could be make-your-own cowboy hat craft kids (Compare Prices)--another activity that could be done during the party or at home after it's over.
+The favors could be make-your-own cowboy hat craft kids--another activity that could be done during the party or at home after it's over.

 How about giving Toy Story coloring books and small packs of crayons?
 You could even make your own coloring books by printing out coloring pages and binding them together following these instructions for making hardback books.